 2. Terms, analysis, conception of economy

 Complexity economists view the economy as a complex system which consists of, belongs to, and overlaps with other complex systems.

-In this system, economic patterns such as economic growth and inflation are classified as emergent phenomena because they emerge out of the interactions of heterogeneous agents with heterogeneous expectations (Kirman 2006, 2016).
+In this system, economic patterns such as economic growth and inflation are classified as emergent phenomena because they emerge out of the interactions of heterogeneous and adaptive agents with heterogeneous expectations (Kirman 2006, 2016).
 A broader definition of an emergent phenomenon is that it is a “new” pattern which arises as a result of the interactions of a number of elements between which simple relations exist but which cannot be reduced to the particular properties of each of these elements (Hayek 1964).